 Can they do their math review mostly on their own or do you need to be there for every moment?
 Will they finish their Latin if you’re not looking?

 If they are able to do some independent work, that’s great!
-It really makes working easier.
+It makes getting your work done easier, regardless whether you work outside the home or not.
 If they’re not, then scheduling appropriately is even more important.

 Set up school assignments a week or two ahead